CleverTap/clevertap-react-native/docs/install.md

 ### Troubleshooting

-If your project configuration doesn't allow you can add `use_frameworks!` in the podfile, alternatively, you can add `use_modular_headers!` to enable the stricter search paths and module map generation for all of your pods, or you can add `:modular_headers => true` to a single pod declaration to enable for only that pod.
+If your project configuration doesn't allow to add `use_frameworks!` in the podfile, alternatively, you can add `use_modular_headers!` to enable the stricter search paths and module map generation for all of your pods, or you can add `:modular_headers => true` to a single pod declaration to enable for only that pod.

 ## Steps for Android ##